 Julie grew up in various towns in Kentucky, New Mexico, and Colorado, then moved to Texas to attend college and stayed because even the strangers were friendly.
 Aside from writing, she is a freelance editor and tries to keep up with her family and a couple of shelter dogs who don't always appreciate their rescue.
 She enjoys reading, indie films, folk music, photography and splitting chocolatey desserts with her husband, an engineer who doesn't understand writers, but understands chocolate.

-She is currently writing her next novel and blogs regularly with five other women writers, all transplants to North Texas, at What Women Write.
+She is currently writing her next novel.
 Her short memoir, "Final Sale on tires," a true story about her relationship with her other grandmother, appeared in Perigee (Issue 21, July 2008).

 Hanging out with my big brother on one of our many front porchesMy senior picture.
 Where was the Frizz Ease in the eighties?